Kaido1208/Kaido1208/README.md

 - 👋 Hi, I’m Armando Robles
 - 👀 I’m interested in anime specially one piece
-- 🌱 I’m currently learning full stack on coding dojo
+- 🌱 A recent graduate from coding dojo
-- 💞️ I’m looking to collaborate on future projects after graduating on codingdojo
+- 💞️ currently open to work as a full-stack developer
 - 📫 How to reach me email gnt1895@gmail.com

 <!---